pypi/warehouse/docs/application.rst

 usually use other tools, like `devpi
 <https://pypi.org/project/devpi-server/>`_.

-Warehouse serves three main classes of users:
+Warehouse serves four main classes of users:

 1. *People who are not logged in.* This accounts for the majority of browser traffic and all API download traffic.